pedro-dm-gomes/graphrnn-mmw-denoising/README.md

-# Graph-rnn for mmw denosing
+# Graph-rnn for radar MMW denosing

 Tensorflow Implementation of Graph-RNN for mmW (point cloud) denoising We propose a new neural network with Graph-RNN cells, for point cloud sequence denoising